Usman-Khan707/SAM-for-Multi-Organ-Segmentation/README.md

 3. **Joint segmentation and organ classification**, in which a separately trained ResNet-style classifier is integrated with the fine-tuned SAM pipeline.

 The codebase therefore moves from evaluating the pretrained foundation model, to domain adaptation, and finally to a segmentation-plus-classification system.
 The implementation includes support for multiple prompt types, medical-volume preprocessing, class-specific binary masks, Dice/Focal losses, IoU supervision, checkpointing, TensorBoard logging, and 3D mesh visualization.

-Importantly, the supplied repository contains the implementation and configuration required for these experiments, but it does **not** contain the corresponding experiment logs, numerical result tables, or final predictions.
-Consequently, this report describes the implemented methodology and demonstrated software capabilities without inventing quantitative performance results.

 <img width="1376" height="483" alt="Scientific_progression_diagram_f…_20260920203757" src="https://github.com/user-attachments/assets/ac44c712-33aa-42fc-931a-b7eac4d3750a" />